 In some locations, the wall overlapped to give extra protection.

 Even though the wall started in 220 BC for many years, the wall was in disrepair.
 The Ming Dynasty (1368 to 1644) tirelessly maintained and reconstructed the Great Wall of China.
 They saw it as a way to help prevent an invasion from the north.

 The wall was impregnable for a long time and helped protect the Ming Dynasty from the invaders to their north.
 The Ming Dynasty also added parts and expanded other parts of the Great Wall.

 The Great Wall of China was a vast construction project that lasted centuries.
-There was not just one person or era that constructed the wall, but the wall was built over hundreds of years.
+Not just one person or era constructed the wall, but the wall was built over hundreds of years.